k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 #### Absolute Threshold

 This parameter defines the absolute threshold number of distinct values.
-The value is validated against an absolute threshold if the number of distinct values per field is above the plugin's threshold.
+If the relative number of distinct values per field, found in a data sample, exceeds the plugin’s threshold (0.05), it is then validated against the absolute threshold (15).
 For example:

 * The sample size is 100 and a field includes 10 distinct values, thus the proportion of distinct values equals to 0.1.
 This figure exceeds  the plugin's threshold (0.05).
 * In this case, the result is validated against the absolute threshold to verify whether it qualifies as an **Option Set**.